robert-s-lee/lai-train-eval/README.md

 Lift-and-shift existing training and inference scripts as Lightning App.
 Lightning App is the one tool that can automate the research workflow and ML pipeline.
-Complexity integrating many components can be simplified with Lighting App.
+Integrating many components each with it's own scripting tools take time and error pone.
+Lighting App is pure Python.
+One language for all tasks.

 ## Current State
 Lets assume we have existing scripts for training and inference.